tigera-solutions/eks-networking-bootcamp/README.md

 ### Clean up

-Let's delete the application to release the loadbalancer and then, the EKS cluster.
+First, we should delete the application to release the load balancer resource associated with it.
+Once the application is removed, we can proceed with deleting the EKS cluster.

 1. Delete the applications stack to clean up any loadbalancer services.